 This recipe is supposed to serve 4 people, but my husband and I can deal with it on our own.
-It only has 120 calories pro portion when 4 people are eating, so 240 if you only share it with your husband, and that is still not a big deal.
+It only has 108 calories pro portion when 4 people are eating, so 217 if you only share it with your husband, and that is still not a big deal.
 I found this recipe in an older issue of Good Food Magazine, that is why I can tell you about the calories… 🙂

-In my last post Asparagus with Sauce Hollandaise I mentioned some of the differences between the white and the green asparagus.
+In my last post White Asparagus with Sauce Hollandaise and Ham I mentioned some of the differences between the white and the green asparagus.
 So basically, they are quite the same, white asparagus being grown under the earth while green asparagus grows in the sun, thus developing the green color.

 I found out that the botanical name of asparagus is Asparagus officinalis, which translated from Latin means nothing else than remedy or medicine.
-It seems that the Romans recognized so long ago the health benefits of asparagus.
+It seems that the Romans recognized long ago the health benefits of asparagus.

 Asparagus is a natural diuretic and thus recommended for people who tend to retain water in their body’s tissues – I used to eat a lot of it while I was pregnant, especially during the first pregnancy, my feet were the size of baby elephants.
 Actually that was actually the first time that I ate asparagus (I only knew it by name during my childhood), I was desperate about my swollen and aching feet and searched for advice online.
 I read about the benefits of asparagus, so during that pregnancy spring I ate tones of asparagus and rice, which also seems to help against water accumulation.

-- 500 g/ a bit more than 1 lb green asparagus
+- 450 g/ 1 lb green asparagus

 - 350 g/ 12.3 oz cherry tomatoes